 Home Downsizing Pros and Cons

-There are many reasons to buy a smaller home -- to downsize from your present home -- but sometimes a simple notion propels homeowners to trade down: Smaller might be better.
+There are many reasons to buy a smaller home—or to downsize from your present home—but sometimes, the idea that "less is more" is what propels homeowners to buy a smaller home.

 - Lower utility bills: It costs a lot less to heat or cool a smaller home.
 Typically there is no wasted space, such as vaulted ceilings, in a smaller home.
 Less square footage decreases the amount of energy expended.
 Reducing energy is better for the environment and helps to keep your home green.